 - Never make less than the minimum payment.
 Making less than the minimum payment is not as bad as not paying at all, but it will still leave your account delinquent until the full payment is made.

 - Use credit and debt wisely.
 Be careful when you take out loans and credit cards.
 If the minimum payments will stretch your budget, it might be best to forgo the loan or card entirely.

 - Maintain a low credit utilization rate.
 The more of your total credit that you keep available, the less risky you will be to your lender.
-Using only 30% or so of your available credit is optimal for growing and maintaining a good credit score.
+Using only 30% or less of your available credit is optimal for growing and maintaining a good credit score.

 - Use credit monthly and pay it down monthly.
 Use credit monthly and pay it off that month.
-When you do this, you can grow your credit rating for minimal cost, as paying things off immediately can avoid most of the interest accrual.
+When you do this, you can grow your credit rating for minimal cost, as paying things off immediately can avoid the interest accrual.

 Other ways to save on car insurance

 Beyond improving your credit score, there are other ways to save on car insurance.
 Some common ways to save include:

 - Taking advantage of discounts: Most car insurance companies offer at least a few discounts that might help you lower your premium.
 Bundling your auto and home, renters or condo insurance is one of the most common discounts available.